Serving

 6. Prep TAMARIND if using block form (see Note-3).

-7. Chop CILANTRO medium for recipe.
+7. Chop CILANTRO medium for recipe (or use Curry Leaves, see Note-5).
 Pull CILANTRO leaves from stems for garnish.

-13. Stir in Cilantro, then gently stir in Fish.
+5. Stir in Cilantro (or Curry Leaves), then gently stir in Fish.
 Simmer until fish is done, about 5 minutes.

 NOTES:

-2. Chili: I use dried Arbols.
+I use dried de Arbols or Thai Chilis.
 If you want less hot use Japones.
-For details see my Chili Page.
+For details see our Chilis page.

-5. Cilantro The pattern recipe (published in India - see bibliography) calls for Cilantro in the ingredients and Curry Leaves in the text, and the photo shows curry leaves (unlike many Indian recipes, the photo actually resembles what the recipe produces).
+The pattern recipe (published in India - see bibliography reference imp) calls for Cilantro in the ingredients and Curry Leaves in the text, and the photo shows curry leaves (unlike many Indian recipes, the photo actually more or less resembles what the recipe produces).
 I'm not going to be too hard on the Indians here, inconsistency may be a habit they picked up from English cookbooks.
-Meen Moily recipes cribbed from my source (some display the book's photo upside down attempting to conceal its origin) call for Cilantro.
-Others call for curry leaves (from 4 to 30 or so).
-While I have easy access to curry leaves, most in North America don't, and since Cilantro worked fine, I'm leaving it at that.
+Meen Moily recipes on the Internet that are cribbed from the source book (some display the book's photo upside down, attempting to conceal its origin) call for Cilantro.
+Other recipes call for curry leaves (from 4 to 30 or so).
+While I have easy access to curry leaves, most in North America don't, so I'm leaving it up to you.
 Use curry leaves if you have them (and like them) - it'll be more "authentic".
+For details see our Curry Leaf page.

-6. Moily: The story from India is that when Portuguese sailors came to Karala they were served a dish too hot for them to handle.
+The story from India is that when Portuguese sailors came to Karala they were served a dish too hot for them to handle.
 It was toned down for them by a lady named Moily by adding coconut.
 This story is highly suspect.
-It was Portuguese sailors who brought chilis to India, and they were real fire breathers - see Pork Vindaloo.
+It was those Portuguese sailors who brought hot chilis to India (and most of the rest of the world), and they were real fire eaters - see Pork Vindaloo and other recipes from the Portuguese port colony of Goa.